jCho23/MobileAzureDevDaysSampleApp/README.md

     * Make sure commit titles are meaningful
     * Be descriptive in the title and the notes
 2. Format code before creating pull request
 3. Create pull request and reference issue in the comments.
-Assign all pull requests to [@June Cho.](https://github.com/jcho23)
+Assign all pull requests to [@JuneCho.](https://github.com/jcho23)

 ## Code formatting guidelines:
 All code should be formatted to our code guidelines.
 This will be considered in all pull requests and is a best practice to develop as a team.
 Please use [David Siegel's cSharp styling guideline.](https://github.com/dvdsgl/csharp-in-style)